IN2-Moist/2Take1-Moist-Script/README.md

 #### Spawn Options
 #####  Ped Spawns
+`

-- `Delete Ped Spawns`
+- Delete Ped Spawns
-- `Delete Ped Spawns + Vehicles`
+- Delete Ped Spawns + Vehicles
+`
 ##### Ped Spawns
+`

-- `Ped List`
+- Ped List
+`
 ##### Ped + Weapon / Ped + Vehicle
+`

-- `Weapon list / Vehicle list`
+- Weapon list / Vehicle list
+`
 ##### Selected Weapon / Vehicle

 ##### Ped + Weapon Functions
+`

-- `Send Attacker via Parachute`
+- Send Attacker via Parachute

-(Spawns in the air above Player Parachutes down to kill the player with selected weapon)
+`Spawns in the air above Player Parachutes down to kill the player with selected weapon`

-- `Spawn Attacker & Task`
+- Spawn Attacker & Task

-(Spawns nearby onfoot with Weapon & Attacks Player)
+`Spawns nearby onfoot with Weapon & Attacks Player`

-- `Spawn Support Ped`
+- Spawn Support Ped

- (Can sometimes attack player but should attack enemy players/peds)
+`Can sometimes attack player, but should attack enemy players/peds

 #### Ped + Selected Vehicle Options

-- `Spawn as Escort & Task`
+- Spawn as Escort & Task

-(Spawns Ped in Selected Vehicle Behind Player & follows, will attack player sometimes if they fire weapons.
-Certain Vehicles have Multiple Peds)
+`Spawns Ped in Selected Vehicle Behind Player & follows, will attack player sometimes if they fire weapons.
+ Certain Vehicles have Multiple Peds`

-- `Spawn as Attacker & Task`
+- Spawn as Attacker & Task

-(Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead Ped's may attack each other if too many are spawned and they shoot in each other direction)
+`Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead.
+Ped's may attack each other if too many are spawned and they shoot in each others direction`